 Chris’ skills include research and information gathering, performance analyses, strategy development, facilitation, adult education, policy development and report writing.
 He has demonstrated an ability to work effectively with boards, leaders, frontline staff and community members encouraging leadership and team work.

-Chris has an exceptional capacity to translate theory and best practice into practical, implementable solutions.
-His skills and passion for people, potential, social and environmental innovation and familiarity with systems and sustainable development supported a range of projects including a carbon calculator for Peel Regional government working with community stakeholders; conducting environmental scans; performing market research, and development of strategy for the reduction of the operational footprint of Canada’s largest employment area around the Greater Toronto Area Airport and also technology transfer to the Indian Business Centre in Hyderabad through a CIDA funded project with the Ontario Centre for Environmental Technology Advancement (now BLOOM).
+Chris has an exceptional capacity to translate theory and best practice into practical, implementable learning solutions.
+His skills and passion for people, potential, social and environmental innovation and familiarity with systems and sustainable development supported a range of projects including:

+a carbon calculator for Peel Regional government working with community stakeholders; conducting environmental scans; performing market research, and development of strategy for the reduction of the operational footprint of Canada’s largest employment area around the Greater Toronto Area Airport; technology transfer to the Indian Business Centre in Hyderabad through a CIDA funded project with the Ontario Centre for Environmental Technology Advancement (now BLOOM).

 “I work DIRECTLY with people.
-I want to see them succeed using the best of their talents by raising their own abilities for themselves and to do so sustainably.
+I want to see them succeed using the best of their talents by raising their own abilities for themselves and to do so responsibly.
 My assessments and strategies are always based on developing leadership capacity and reaching the core of a person, using both good management practice and practical behavioral science research in a consciousness raising experience.

 I employ my experience in analysis, organizational and communications skills, community building skills, leadership skills to assist in redesigning organizational processes to increase learning, productivity and accountability.
 Where there is an opportunity, I assist the organization toward a socially responsible mandate, creating an organization devoted to improving the workplace and community.”